microsoft/azure-pipelines-yaml/design/pipeline-resources.md

   lfs: true
 ```

+When you use `checkout` to sync a specific repository resource, all the other repositories are not synced.

-Or to avoid syncing any of the sources at all:
+Or to avoid syncing any of the repository resources use:

 ```yaml
 - checkout: none